ZaymonFC/Zaymon.dev/content/blog/Humanise-your-match-statements-with-types/index.md

 #### Some Problems:
 - Code is hard to scan at a glance
-- Logic for branching is hard to maintain because there is no name given to cases
+- Logic for branching is hard to maintain because there is no name given to cases and the logic is often spread throughout a poorly structured function
-- Matching on `bool` and a `Union Case` can be confusing
+- Matching on __combinations__ of different types can be confusing such as `bool` and `UserType`
 - Calculating booleans in a greater control flow is __brittle__ and __clutters__ the function

 ### Introducing - single use types